Slava-git/Flask_Api/README.md

 # Flask Api
 ## General info
-I built a CRUD (Create, Read, Update, Delete) courses management app.
+There was built a CRUD courses management app.
-Flask is used in project for creating endpoints.
+Flask is used for creating endpoints.
 I used a pattern MVC.
-Project is without a view 'cause it is not necessary.
+Project does not have a view because it is not necessary.
 App has the following features:
 * create course;
 * get course by id or name and date;